-The Selection Committee will be ad-hoc, comprised of a minimum of 6-8 external members (depending on the number of applications received), with the majority of members being Black, including representatives from researchers in heart and brain research and members from the Black community.
+The Selection Committee will be ad-hoc, comprised of a minimum of 6-8 external members (depending on the number of applications received), with the goal of including members of Black communities, including from researchers in heart and brain research.
 If necessary, Heart & Stroke may recruit international members for the Selection Committee.

 Lay Reviewers are also incorporated in the scientific review process in order to increase accountability and transparency of the review process and ensure that the proposed research is aligned with the objectives of this funding competition.
-Lay Reviewers are only provided access to the lay summary of an application, and not to the application in its entirety.
 If Lay Reviewers identify that the lay summary is unsatisfactory, funds will be encumbered pending receipt of a satisfactory lay summary.
 Every effort will be made to recruit Black Lay Reviewers.
-For more information on the lay summary, please see the Application Form.
+For more information on the lay summary, please see the related section on the Application e.Form on CIRCUlink.

-B.17 Notification of Results and Award Commencement
+B.15 Notification of Results and Award Commencement

-All applicants will be notified of the results in July, 2023.
-The award is scheduled to start on September 1, 2023.
+All applicants will be notified of the results in July, 2024.
+The award is scheduled to start on September 1, 2024.

-B.18 Reporting: Financial, Progress and Final Reports
+B.16 Reporting: Financial, Progress and Final Reports